Local browser access for AI agents

 The browser remains human-owned.

-ABG is built for the moment when you are already looking at the real page and want to hand only that page to a local agent workflow.
+ABG is built for the moment when you are already looking at the real page and want to hand selected local browser state to an agent workflow.

 1